-This document will give you information about total knee replacement.
+This document will give you information about total knee replacement at New Victoria Hospital.
 If you have any questions, you should ask your GP or other relevant health professional.

 What is arthritis?

 Arthritis is a group of conditions that cause damage to one or more joints.